Mathematics, M.A.

 1. Graduates will be able to demonstrate the ability to learn high-level mathematical concepts and techniques.

-2. Graduates will be able to demonstrate ability to apply methods of direct and indirect proof to solve problems at the master’s level.
+2. Graduates will be able to demonstrate the ability to apply methods of direct and indirect proof to solve problems at the master’s level.

-3. Graduates will be able to demonstrate ability to effectively communicate mathematics in both a written and oral setting.
+3. Graduates will be able to demonstrate the ability to effectively communicate mathematics in both a written and oral setting.

 4. Graduates will be able to demonstrate master’s-level depth of understanding of mathematics at the foundation of contemporary applications.